nicehash/nheqminer/README.md

         nheqminer_x64_AVX.exe -l eu1-zcash.flypool.org:3333 -u YOUR_ZCASH_ADDRESS_HERE.worker1 -t 6

 <i>Note: if you have a 4-core CPU with hyper threading enabled (total 8 threads) it is best to run with only 6 threads (experimental benchmarks shows that best results are achieved with 75% threads utilized)</i>

+## Donations
+If you feel this project is useful to you.
+Feel free to donate.

+    BTC address: 1KHRiwNdFiL4uFUGFEpbG7t2F3pUcttLuX

+    ZEC address: t1JBZzdaUUSJDs8q7SUxcCSzakThqtNRtNv